-Staff (direct, contracted, or in a consulting capacity) must successfully complete a Supports Broker Certification Program provided by ODP or its Designee to provide Supports Broker services.
-Staff hired on or after the effective date of this waiver must successfully complete the Supports Broker Certification Program prior to enrollment as a Supports Broker.
-Staff hired prior to the effective date of this waiver must complete this program by 1/1/19.
+Staff (direct, contracted, or in a consulting capacity) must successfully complete a Supports Broker Certification Program provided by ODP or its Designee designee every three years following their initial certification to provide Supports Broker services.
+Staff that were initially certified two years prior to the effective date of this waiver, must complete the Supports Broker Certification Program, on or before the end of the third year since the initial certification.
+Supports brokers who were initially certified three or more years prior to the effective date of this waiver must complete the Supports Broker Certification Program, on or before July 1, 2023.
+All certification, recertification, and decertification is governed by ODP's Supports Broker Certification Policy.

-1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Agencies must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.